gbmhunter/blog/content/programming/operating-systems/linux/programs/tmux/index.md

 `tmux` uses an _alternate screen buffer_ which is the same height and width as the parent terminal.

+In all of the below code examples, `<prefix>` refers to the `tmux` prefix key combination.
+It is typically `Ctrl-B` by default, although it can vary from system to system.

 ## Create And Attach To Sessions

 To attach to an already created session: